The Asymptotic Behavior of Attention in Transformers: Simulations and empirical validation

-In this section we report on experiments conducted on the GPT-2 Xl model suggesting that our theoretical findings hold under more general assumptions.
-Since our results are asymptotic, we need to increase the depth of the GPT-2 XL model.
+In this section we report on experiments conducted on the GPT-2 XL model and the GPT-Neo 2.7B model suggesting that our theoretical findings hold under more general assumptions.
+Since our results are asymptotic, we need to increase the depth of both models.
 We do so by running the same set of tokens through the model multiple times.
-In other words, we extract the tokens at the end of the model and feed them to the model for another pass thereby simulating a model of increased length.
-In total, the tokens pass through the model $2000$ times.
+In other words, we extract the tokens at the end of the model, after the final normalization, and feed them to the model for another pass thereby simulating a model of increased length, the code used for our experiments is available at~\cite{cyphylab2025gptconsensus}.